Guest Classes

 This class is only open to TNBI people, and/or people who are regularly tying with TNBI people.
 At least one person per tying pair must be TNBI

-Tying people with hypermobility spectrum disorder (HSD) or Hypermobile Ehlers-Danlos Syndrome (hEDS)
+Tying people with hypermobility spectrum disorder (HSD) / Ehlers-Danlos Syndrome (hEDS)

 This class explores the unique considerations which must be taken into account when tying with people who have HSD or hEDS, and some of their commonly co-occurring conditions.
 People with these conditions experience a wide variety of symptoms and levels of need, but there are some commonalities across people with all kinds of connective tissue disorders which should be understood by both rigger and rope bottom.